Carrot

-The carrot (Daucus carota subsp. sativus) is a root vegetable, typically orange in colour, though heirloom variants including purple, black, red, white, and yellow cultivars exist, all of which are domesticated forms of the wild carrot, Daucus carota, native to Europe and Southwestern Asia.
-The plant probably originated in Iran and was originally cultivated for its leaves and seeds.
+The carrot (Daucus carota subsp. sativus) is a root vegetable in the umbellifer family Apiaceae.
+Carrots are typically orange in colour due to their beta-carotene content, which makes them a rich source of vitamin A. Heirloom variants may be white, yellow, red, purple, or black.
+They are biennial plants.

-The carrot is a biennial plant in the umbellifer family, Apiaceae.
-World production of carrots (combined with turnips) for 2022 was 42 million tonnes, led by China producing 44% of the total.
+The vegetable is a domesticated form of the wild carrot, native to Europe and Southwestern Asia.
+The domesticated plant probably originated in Iran where it was cultivated for its leaves and seeds.
+In 2022, world production of carrots (combined with turnips) topped 42 million tonnes, with China producing 44% of the total.

-The characteristic orange colour is from beta-carotene, making carrots a rich source of vitamin A. A myth that carrots help people to see in the dark was spread as propaganda in the Second World War, to account for the reason of British pilots' ability to fight in the dark; the real explanation was the introduction of radar.
+During the Second World War, a myth that carrots help people see in the dark was spread as propaganda to explain British pilots' ability to fight in the dark; the real explanation was the introduction of radar.